sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Defined in {{RFC4949}} as "the property that data has not been changed, destroyed, or lost in an unauthorized or accidental manner."

-Data Source:

-: One or more properties that enable a SACM component to identify an (target) endpoint that is claimed to be the original source of received data.

 Data Origin:

 : One or more properties that enable a SACM component to identify the SACM component that initially acquired or produced data about a (target) endpoint (e.g. via collection from a data source).

+Data Plane:

+: Typically used as a term in the context of routing (and used as a synonym for forwarding plane), {{RFC 6192}} states, the data plane "is typically described as the router architecture hardware and software components responsible for receiving a packet on an incoming interface, performing a lookup to identify the packet's IP next hop and determine the best outgoing interface towards the destination, and forwarding the packet out through the appropriate outgoing interface."

+: In the context of SACM, the data plane is an architectural component providing operational functions to enable a SACM component to provide and consume SACM statements and therefore SACM content (the "payload").
+Transporting payloads via data models used as transport encodings and corresponding operations are used on the data plane to facilitate concatenated or distributed SACM tasks.

 Data Provenance:

 : A historical record of the sources, origins and evolution of data that is influenced by inputs, entities, functions and processes.

+Data Source:

+: One or more properties that enable a SACM component to identify an (target) endpoint that is claimed to be the original source of received data.

 Endpoint: